-Development Bank of Southern Africa's (DBSA) Ba2 corporate family rating (CFR) reflects its Baseline Credit Assessment (BCA) of ba3 and one notch of uplift, incorporating our assumption of a "strong" probability of support from the Government of South Africa (Ba1 negative), in case of need.
-The latter captures our assessment that the South African government's willingness and capacity to support DBSA is weaker than previously anticipated, in view of increased fiscal challenges that suggest that the government will be more selective in dispersing financial support to state-owned enterprises.
-We also assign a Ba2 issuer rating, based on the Ba2 CFR and the application of our Loss Given Default (LGD) analysis for speculative-grade companies, reflecting the priority of claims and coverage for its capital stock.
+Development Bank of Southern Africa's (DBSA) Ba3 corporate family rating (CFR) reflects its Baseline Credit Assessment (BCA) of b1 and one notch of uplift, incorporating our assumption of a strong probability of support from the Government of South Africa (Ba2 negative).
+The support balances DBSA's 100% government ownership and its development mandate, against increased fiscal challenges, with the government more selective in dispersing financial support to state-owned enterprises.
+We also assign a Ba3 issuer rating, based on the Ba3 CFR and the application of our Loss Given Default (LGD) analysis for speculative-grade companies, reflecting the priority of claims and coverage for its capital stock.
 DBSA's national scale ratings are set at Aa3.za/P-1.za.
 The issuer outlook is negative.

-DBSA's BCA of ba3 reflects two contrasting factors: (1) the bank's high capital buffers, with a tangible common equity (TCE)-to-tangible managed assets ratio of 39.5% as of September 2019, which provide the bank with significant capacity to absorb unexpected losses; and (2) rising industry risks - as DBSA is increasingly focused on higher-risk segments and clients, in response to its development mandate and amidst on-going macro-economic challenges - and high asset risks, as evident by its large proportion of Stage 2 and 3 loans.
+DBSA's BCA of b1 reflects two contrasting factors: (i) positively, the bank's high capital buffers, with a tangible common equity (TCE)-to-tangible managed assets ratio of 34.7% as of March 2020, provides the bank with significant capacity to absorb unexpected losses; (ii) more negatively, the rising macro challenges and industry risks - DBSA is increasingly focusing on higher-risk segments and clients, in response to its development mandate and persistently low growth - translate into profitability pressures and high asset risks (Stage 3 loans stood at 7.2% of gross loans as of March 2020, with Stage 2 loans - which are performing but carry a higher risk - accounting for an additional 31.6%).